jschramk/Java-MapList/README.md

 # Java-MapList

+## What's a MapList?
-An augmented version of the Java Map data structure with the following features:
+The MapList is an augmented version of the Java Map data structure with the following features:
 * Values accessible by both keys and indices
 * Key list sorted by associated values
 * Entry movement reports detailing previous and current indices of modified entries